deepsm007/tools/rh-pre-commit/README.md

 ## Getting Started

 There are a number of different ways to install rh-pre-commit, the option you choose will be determined by your requirements.

-1. Quickstart.sh - This is a common method for installing rh-pre-commit and it's hooks in all your repositories.
+1. [Quickstart Install](#quickstart-install) - This is a common method for installing rh-pre-commit and its hooks in all your repositories.

-2. Manual installation - Running the installation and configuration steps manually, including installing hooks.
+2. [Manual Install](#manual-install) - Running the installation and configuration steps manually, including installing hooks.

-3. Pre-commit-config entry - If you already have pre-commit installed on your repo you can add this project to you `.pre-commit-config.yaml` file.
+3. [Pre-Commit-Config Install](#pre-commit-config-install) - If you already have pre-commit installed on your repo you can add this project to you `.pre-commit-config.yaml` file.

-**Quickstart:**
+## Installation & Updating

+### Quickstart Install

-If you are fine with a default install, there is a [quickstart.sh](quickstart.sh) that runs all the commands from this section in one go. **Please still read through this section** to understand the implications of the defaults applied by the quickstart!
+If you are fine with a default install, there is a [quickstart.sh](quickstart.sh) that runs all the commands from this section in one go. **Please still read through the [Manual Install section](#manual-install)** to understand the implications of the defaults applied by the quickstart and how apply updates!

 **A default install will:**